mLupine/XPS9350-10.13-HighSierra/README.md

 ----------------
 2017-10-26
 - Fixed Deploy.sh code (Thank you @chenyisen!)
-- Removed SSDT-USBX + SSDT-PNLF as they were already patched in original Deploy.
+- Removed SSDT-USBX + SSDT-EC as they were already patched in original Deploy.

 2017-10-24 - ```High Sierra BETA Update```
 - Updated Deploy.sh